Last updated: 14 December 2020

 Does Adobe transfer my personal information across national borders?

 The information above applies to Adobe users who are consumers.
-More information is available for our business customers that want to learn more about European data transfers [https://www.adobe.com/privacy/eudatatransfers.html].
+More information is available for our business customers that want to learn more about Cross-border data transfers [https://www.adobe.com/privacy/eudatatransfers.html].

-In addition, you can object to the processing of your personal information in some circumstances (in particular, where we don’t have to process the information to meet a contractual or other legal requirement, or where we are using the information for direct marketing).
+In addition, you can object to the processing of your personal information in some circumstances (such as where we are using the information for direct marketing).

 To exercise any of these rights (including deactivating your Adobe ID account), you can get in touch with us - or our data protection officer - using the details set out below.
 Additionally, many of our websites and apps allow you to edit your personal information by accessing the "my account," [https://accounts.adobe.com/] "my profile," or a similar feature of the app or website you are using.
 Likewise, you can delete files or photos you have stored in our websites and apps by logging in and using the deletion functions that are available.

-If you have unresolved concerns, you have the right to report them to an EU or other data protection authority where you live, work or where you believe a potential violation may have occurred.
+If you have unresolved concerns, you have the right to report them to your local privacy regulator or data protection authority and, where applicable, you also have the right to lodge a complaint with Adobe Ireland's lead supervisory authority, the Irish Data Protection Commission.

 Withdrawing consent or otherwise objecting to direct marketing